pypa/pipx/README.md

 ```
 > pipx install PACKAGE
 ```
-This will leave the package on your system, where it can be uninstalled or upgrade at any time with `pipx upgrade PACKAGE` or `pipx uninstall PACKAGE`.

 Read more on the [blog post](https://medium.com/@grassfedcode/bringing-some-of-javascripts-packaging-solutions-to-python-1b02430d589e).

 Notice that you **don't need to execute any install commands to run the binary**.